 The experiences here are vastly different to what I’ve experienced on other trips.
 It pushed us beyond our comfort zone and made me realize how truly remarkable it is to travel with family who appreciate the adventure, the art and history of these places as much as I do.
 Not a single moment is taken for granted.

 China is grand.
 It’s majestic.
 It’s overwhelming.
 Highly saturated and a global powerhouse set to overtake the US by 2020 as the world’s strongest economy.

 My business partner, Serena, and I are currently in the product development stage of Lūmmi, a line of infant and adult organic sleepwear we’re creating based on a cotton bunny.
 It is a long but steady process that’s taken many months, days and hours to prepare.
-Amid all the discussions and rapid decision-making towards the end of 2017, this trip to China served purposeful for ourselves and our product.
+Amid all the discussions and rapid decision-making towards the end of 2017, this trip to China brought finality to our product.
 We just needed to pack our bags and go.

 Why source in China?
-To put it simply, why not source in China?
+Well, why not source in China?
 Skilled and affordable labor work in their favour.
 More importantly, it’s the cherry on top when Serena has direct contacts there.
 Sourcing from China gave me a glimpse into the Chinese market.
-It is an opportunity for any foreigner like myself to adapt further into Chinese culture and observe Chinese hospitality as the potential to do business here is huge.
+It is an opportunity for any foreigner like myself to further observe Chinese hospitality authentically with a native Chinese like Serena.

 We left Melbourne on a sunny December morning.
 We made a stopover in Shanghai for one night before flying over to Beijing.
 From Beijing we drove to Tianjin, Serena’s hometown.
 The first few days were practically nice and easy days, walking to 3 cafes in downtown Shanghai, exploring her city, and taking a bullet train to Wuqing and Beijing for further shopping and art galleries.